rabbitmq/chef-cookbook/README.md

 node['rabbitmq']['version'] = "3.6.16"
 ```

-3.6.x releases will be downloaded [from GitHub](https://github.com/rabbitmq/rabbitmq-server/releases/) by default.
+RabbitMQ 3.6.16 will be downloaded [from GitHub](https://github.com/rabbitmq/rabbitmq-server/releases/) by default.